Arcadia-Science/tandem-domain-proteins/README.md

 [![run with conda](https://img.shields.io/badge/run%20with-conda-3EB049?labelColor=000000&logo=anaconda)](https://docs.conda.io/projects/miniconda/en/latest/)

+This repo contains the associated code for the pub: [Assembly and annotation artifacts can lead to problematic protein structural inferences](https://doi.org/10.57844/arcadia-2u60-81sg).

 ## Purpose

 Protein structural inference algorithms appear to output tandem-dimers and tandem-trimers of otherwise monomeric proteins.
 Here we investigate the composition of tandem-domain proteins across <i>Drosophila</i> species and show that they appear to comprise multiple different proteins.
 This work has implications for the widespread use of inferred protein structures.